Pool Inspections Melbourne – Certified VIC Pool Safety Experts

 Why Do You Need A Pool Fence Inspection In Greater Melbourne?

-- selling or leasing a property with a swimming pool in the the Greater Melbourne regions
+• Selling or leasing a property with a swimming pool or spa in Greater Melbourne

-- bought a property with a non-compliant pool or spa 90 days from settlement in the Greater Melbourne regions
+• Purchasing a property with a non-compliant pool or spa (within 90 days of settlement)

-- requested by your bank when applying for or refinancing your home loan, or
+• Requested by your bank or lender when applying for or refinancing a home loan

-- directed by Council in the Greater Melbourne regions
+• Directed by your local council in the Greater Melbourne area

 What Can You Expect From Pool Safety Solutions With Melbourne Pool Inspections?